BlueHedgy/Local-HTML-translation/README.md

 # Local-HTML-translation

-This script loops through a directory, scan for text in the file and translate to Hindi using googletrans library by Pypi Problem, a large amount of data would be blocked by the service.
+This script loops through a directory, scan for text in the HTML files and translate to Hindi using googletrans library by Pypi
+Problem, a large amount of data would be blocked by the service.

 Known issue: Some texts wrapped around by "" or certain tags seems to be ignored by bs4's find_all() method